-The Citadel is involved in other legal proceedings and claims with various parties which arose in the normal course of business and cover a range of matters.
-Included among these matters are two lawsuits by former cadets who allege the school violated their civil rights in the course of disciplining them.
-One of those cadets returned to The Citadel, graduated, and subsequently worked for the school.
-A second former cadet withdrew and never returned.
-In a third case, a former cadet alleges The Citadel and certain school officials violated his due process and Title IX rights in dismissing him for a year for sexual assault.
-Of note, the District Court recently granted all defendants' motions to dismiss in that case, though the plaintiff has just filed a notice of appeal in that matter.
-In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for all these matters is remote, and the outcome of the legal proceedings is not expected to have a material effect on the financial position of The Citadel.
+In the lone non-camp case, a former cadet alleged The Citadel and certain school officials violated his due process and Title IX rights in dismissing him for a year for sexual assault.
+The District Court granted all defendants' motions to dismiss in that in July 2022, and Court of Appeals for the Fourth Circuit affirmed that decision in June 2023.
+The deadline to file a petition for a writ of certiorari to the U.S. Supreme Court expires on September 11, 2023; if the plaintiff files a petition, though, the Court will likely deny it.
+In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for this matter is remote, and the outcome of the legal proceedings is not expected to have a material effect on the financial position of The Citadel.
 Therefore, an estimated liability has not been recorded.